MDAnalysis/MDAnalysis.github.io/_posts/2017-11-11-environments.md

 with conda.
 For more information on general installation of package please refer to the [official documentation]().

-To create a new environment for your next project that uses numpy in version 0.10.0 run:
+As a preparation add our conda-channel to your configuration

 {% highlight bash %}
-conda create -n awesome_project numpy=0.10.0 -y
+conda config  --add channels MDAnalysis
 {% endhighlight %}

-This only create a new environment
+To create a new environment for your next project that uses MDAnalysis in version 0.15.0 run:

 {% highlight bash %}
+conda create -n mda-15 MDAnalysis=0.15.0 -y
+{% endhighlight %}

+This only create a new environment.
+You still have to activate it to be able to use it.

+{% highlight bash %}
-source activate awesome_project
+source activate mda-15
 {% endhighlight %}

 To list your environments